khan-shahnawaz/UtilityBasedCachePartioning/README.md

 ```

 Note : After extracting the file, download the trace files and then save them in the dcp3_traces folder before running the commands.

-Note : You can change the given traces to whatever traces you want to test on.
-(NOTE : Make sure to add the traces in dpc3_traces folder)
+Note : You can change the given traces to whatever traces you want to test on (PS : Make sure to add the traces in dpc3_traces folder).

 Note : You can change the number of instructions you want to run on the traces by changing the 10 in last command with any positive integer value.

 # Traces Folder